SumoLogic/sumologic-documentation/docs/metrics/metrics-operators/min.md

 ### Minimum metric value across by a tag value

-This query returns the minimum `CPU_System` value by node for each time interval across all matching time series.
+This query returns the minimum `CPU_Sys` value by node for each time interval across all matching time series.

 ```sql
 cluster=search metric=CPU_Sys | min by node